 Prestige Paintworks can undertake a full or partial restoration of any vehicle.
 Whether it's a full nut and bolt restoration to Concours standard or a sympathetic conservation retaining patina and originality, we understand that when these cars were new they were built to an exact specification with a blend of the owners personal choices too but the new custodians of these cars may choose something different to how it left the factory and that's ok, we have the expertise to handle any size job to suit each clients personal request.

-We also carry out accident repairs on the Heritage models too including chassis straightening and alignment.
+We also carry out general accident repairs on the Heritage models too including major chassis straightening and alignment on our Globaljig.

 Full inventories are given to all vehicles dis-assembled, with every detail and part being documented.
 There's a commonality in procedures across most of the restorations with one of them being all panel fit measurements, we log all panel fit, whether that's the actual gap size or it's transition into the adjoining panel, its all relevant information that needs logging before any dis-assembly begins.
-Once all the material is removed it often tells a different story, for us though it's the best part of the process, revealing its history, poor repairs, even old accident damage, the colour changes it's had through the years even.
-It's all part of the vehicle's history so needs logging and photographing.
+Once all the material is removed it often tells a different story, for us though it's one of the best parts of the process, revealing its history, low budget repairs, even old accident damage, the colour changes it's had through the years even and finding old magazines or news clippings fallen behind trim long since forgotten about is all part of the vehicle's history so needs logging and photographing.
 The biggest variable in cost is for the remedial work stage, corrosion and/or damage.
 This is the area where hours can be consumed with rectifying botched old repairs from periods of relatively low value and corrosion etc that simply cannot be seen until the car is stripped of all its fittings and material.

 There really is no set price for this stage, only transparency and communication with the owner as to what path is taken in terms of cost/safety/necessity/aesthetics.